PowerPointLabs/PowerPointLabs/doc/SoftwareDesign.md

 ###To create a new feature

+- **All new features are required to use [Action Framework](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/PowerPointLabs/PowerPointLabs/ActionFramework)**, instead of keeping putting non-generic new codes into `Ribbon1.cs`.
 - Set up [ribbon.xml](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Ribbon1.xml#L394).
 Provide a unique id for the ribbon control.
 ```xml
 <button id="fitToWidthShape"